-7. A Step by Step Guide in responding to Behaviours of Concern
+6. A Step by Step Guide in responding to Behaviours of Concern

 - a) Role of Direct Support Staff: When someone's behaviour changes, we need to pay attention to what might be causing them to act like this.
 We also need to acknowledge that we support people in the Association who engage in particular behaviours either on an ongoing basis or periodically.
 These behaviours may be long-standing and in may take a long time to change.
 Those supporting the person will need to be tolerant, empathic, supportive and resilient.
 Special consideration must be given to those who share the same environment with the person and they may need to spend quality time away from that location to reduce their stress and any distress that they may be experiencing as this may be their home and they may not have had a choice with whom they live with. - b) Look at any changes that may have taken place in their lives recently.
-What is different in their life now and how are we going to manage this? - c) Consider their health and what might be causing them to feel differently (see Western Care Intranet Health-Indicators of a Possible Underlying Health Problem which includes guidance from the work of Dr Ruth Ryan).
+What is different in their life now and how are we going to manage this? - c) Consider their health and what might be causing them to feel differently (see Best Possible Health policy).

 - d) Review their IP and use the principles set out by O'Brien and Lyle O'Brien below when considering their overall life circumstances.
 Develop an Action Plan to comprehensively address what is happening for person. - e) If the situation persists and the behaviour continues or escalates, all those who are closest to the person (Circle of Support) should come together and review how life is for the person using the IP process and try to develop solutions. - f) The strength of this approach is it assumes capacity in the local team and Support Network to address situations based on their knowledge of and relationship with the person, their experience and training and their ability to respond rapidly as a staff team who see the person on a daily basis.
 Ownership and implementation of solutions closest to the source of occurrence is an empowering model for the person's supporters.
 It also represents a more targeted use of resources so that referrals to more specialised functions occur only when local efforts require additional support. - g) If the situation is not resolving and the behaviour continues and/or escalates staff will need to consider onward referral to another source.
 At this point a referral form is completed using Western Care Association referral form (internal).
-This form is then forwarded to the Regional Service Manager (R.S.M.) who will sign it and make a decision as to who might best respond to the referral at this time.
+This form is then forwarded to the Regional Service Manager/Senior Service Manager who will sign it and make a decision as to who might best respond to the referral at this time.
+The referral pathway may be directed towards support internally within Western Care from BSS, Psychology, SLT or may be directed externally towards specialist support.
+The RSM will keeping the frontline manager briefed on progress in addressing the referral and ensure safe practice is maintained while additional support is secured.
+Once an external support is engaged, the RSM/Service Manager is responsible to ensure there is full relevant guidance on file.
+On completion of this engagement, should internal BSS support be required to follow up, a separate referral to BSS should be completed, see below.